 How are ceramic parts made?

-The manufacturing process of ceramic components is complex, involving multiple steps based on careful monitoring and precise production.
+The manufacturing process of custom aluminum oxide ceramic parts is complex, involving multiple steps based on careful monitoring and precise production.
 This process entails the following aspects:

 - Material selection: This part of the process involves the use of alumina powder that is mixed with an organic binder to form a feedstock, available in different purities of Alumina content.
 The choice of material depends on a client’s requirements, as different feedstocks are more suitable than others depending on the application.

 - Injection molding: This mixture is then forced into a custom-made mold using high pressure so that the material takes the shape of the mold cavity.
 Once the part has been removed from the mold, it continues to the next step of the manufacturing process.

 - Debinding/sintering: The custom ceramic molded component is then de-bound.
 This is a carefully controlled procedure which removes most of the binding material.
 It is then sintered at high temperature in a special sintering furnace.
 This procedure removes the last amount of binder, leaving only a dense ceramic part.